RodinGolodin/infra_sp2/README.md

 To remove the containers, run `docker-compose down`.

-If you made any changes, run `docker-compose up -d --build` to force-build the images.
+If you made any changes, run `docker-compose up -d --build` to rebuild the images and start the containers.

+### Database configuration

+To configure the Postgres database, Docker Compose uses the environment variables defined in the `.env` file at the project root.

 ## API guide

 ### Authorization

-> Prior to attempting the authorization, configure the mail server settings in `settings.py`.
+> For the authorization flow to work, configure your mail server settings in `settings.py`.

 1. To get access to the API, make a POST request with your email address to `/api/v1/auth/email`, after which you will receive a confirmation code.
 2. Submit a POST request to `/api/v1/auth/token` with your email address and the confirmation token.
 In response, you'll receive a JWT token.